SugandhiKalansooriya/Todo-App-Spring-Boot/README.md

-clone the project
+Clone the project
-replace your spring.datasource.username and
+Replace your spring.datasource.username and
              spring.datasource.password
-             and other application propertis if any run ToDoAppApplication.java file check Rest Apis with postmon
+             and other application propertis if any.
+Run ToDoAppApplication.java file
+Check Rest Apis with postmon

      * Register a User